ThoughtWorks-SEA/developer-training/docs/fundamentals/machine.md

 ### Configuring Git

-To attach your full name to every commit you, simply add this line (of course, change it to your own name):
+To attach your full name to every commit you make, simply add this line (of course, change it to your own name):

 ```sh
 git config --global user.name "Jane Doe"